michaleb/SFND_3D_Object_Tracking/README.md

 }
 ```
 ### 5. Performance evaluation 1
-Ex.1 - The TTC for Figure 1 (14.091s) is less than that of Figure 2 (16.6894s) although Figure 1 precedes Figure 2 in the frame sequence as the vehicle decelerates getting closer to ego car.
+#### Example 1 - The TTC for Figure 1 (14.091s) is less than that of Figure 2 (16.6894s) although Figure 1 precedes Figure 2 in the frame sequence as the vehicle decelerates getting closer to ego car.
 This discrepancy is as a consequence of the  median distance in Figure 1 being much closer to the Xmin value, based on the distribution of lidar points, which is closer to the ego car.

+#### Figure 1
 ![alt text][image5]
-#### Figure 1
+#### Figure 2
 ![alt text][image6]
-#### Figure 2

-Ex.2 - The TTC for Figure 3 (12.8086s) is as expected greater than that of Figure 4 (8.9598s) as the vehicle decelerates and gets closer to ego car.
+#### Example 2 - The TTC for Figure 3 (12.8086s) is as expected greater than that of Figure 4 (8.9598s) as the vehicle decelerates and gets closer to ego car.
 However, a difference of > 3s is unexpected but is as a result of the lidar distance measurements being spread out over a larger range of values hence the median distance is higher.
+#### Figure 3
 ![alt text][image7]
-#### Figure 3
+#### Figure 4
 ![alt text][image8]
-#### Figure 4

 ### 6. Performance evaluation 2